Two-Scalar Bose-Einstein Condensates: From Stars to Galaxies: Conclusion

 In addition, with two scalars the BEC spans a region in the mass-compactness plane instead of forming a curve.
 One could ask if all points in that region are equally possible to form.
 The answer is likely negative as galactic scale dynamics might affect the relation among the central density of each scalar.
 However, addressing this issue is beyond the scope of this work, where our focus is on the mass profile of stable BEC systems.
 Indeed, the two questions described above may be related, and addressing them requires dedicated simulations.
 We leave this for future work.

-\acknowledgments We would like to thank Kfir Blum, Joshua Eby, JiJi Fan, Michael Geller, Hitoshi Murayama, Tim Tait, and Tomer Volansky for useful discussions.
+\acknowledgments We would like to thank Kfir Blum, Joshua Eby, JiJi Fan, Michael Geller, Mark Hertzberg, Hitoshi Murayama, Tim Tait, and Tomer Volansky for useful discussions at different stages of the work.
+We would also like to thank the two anonymous referees for their useful comments, which contribute to the improvement of the work.
 HG and KS are supported by DOE Grant desc0009956.
 CS is supported by the Foreign Postdoctoral Fellowship Program of the Israel Academy of Sciences and Humanities, partly by the European Research Council (ERC) under the EU Horizon 2020 Programme (ERC-CoG-2015 - Proposal n.
 682676 LDMThExp), and partly by Israel Science Foundation (Grant No. 1302/19).
 JS acknowledges the REU program at the University of Oklahoma, which is supported by NSF grant 1659501.

 {}